A Guide to the Ranking Order of Police

 After putting in some time as a police officer, you may decide to work toward becoming a police detective.
 Every police department maintains its own requirements for police officers to attain this rank.

-You will need to have at least a bachelor’s degree in criminal justice along with a minimum amount of experience working in the field.
-Police detectives are expected to be critical thinkers and effective communicators.
-They must be capable of analytical reasoning, sound judgment and a high degree of professionalism.
+Most detective positions require a bachelor’s degree in justice studies or similar degree along with a minimum amount of experience working in the field.3 Police detectives are expected to be critical thinkers and effective communicators.
+They must be capable of analytical reasoning, sound decision making and an unwavering professional ethics.4

-There are a few important steps to pursuing a career as a police detective:2
+There are a few important steps to pursuing a career as a police detective:3

 • Obtain a degree in criminology, criminal justice, sociology or a related area